Sharon Lechter

 Sharon L. Lechter (born January 12, 1954) is an American accountant, author, and businesswoman.
 She is the co-author of Rich Dad Poor Dad, and the founder and CEO of Pay Your Family First, a financial education organization.

 In January 2008, Lechter was appointed to the President's Advisory Council on Financial Literacy to serve a two-year term.

 Personal life

 Lechter graduated from Florida State University with an Accounting degree in 1979, then worked briefly for a small accounting firm, "Big Eight".
 She met her husband, Michael Lechter, in 1980.
 Subsequently, the Lechters met Robert Kiyosaki and, together, formed the Rich Dad companies.
 Lechter has stated that she held various management positions with unnamed computer, insurance and publishing companies, while maintaining her credentials as a professional CPA.

 In 1997, Lechter co-authored the book Rich Dad Poor Dad, along with 14 other books in the Rich Dad series, and was CEO of the Rich Dad company for over 10 years.
 She also annotated Outwitting the Devil (1938), in cooperation with the Napoleon Hill Foundation, and co-authored its publication, Three Feet from Gold.
+Lechter co-authored Exit Rich: The 6 P Method to Sell Your Business for Huge Profit in 2021 with Michelle Seiler Tucker.